-Figure 3-1: Estimating Process
+Figure 4-1: Estimating Process

 The objective of estimating is to determine the efficient project cost to deliver the scope of works.
+There is an inherent need for accurate forecasting of costs in all Jemena business program activities to ensure successful delivery of the Program of Works (POW).
 Cost estimates are utilised within the business in a variety of ways.
 Jemena considers the following uses of a cost estimate:

-- From a Jemena perspective, the cost estimate determines whether a particular project or activity is to be funded for delivery. - From a delivery viewpoint, the cost estimate represents an estimate of required expenditure for the project/activity under consideration, based on the agreed upon scope of work.
+• From Asset Management perspective, the cost estimate determines whether a particular project or activity is to be funded for delivery.

+From a Service Delivery viewpoint the cost estimate represents an estimate of required expenditure for the project/activity under consideration, based on the agreed upon scope of work.
 Also represents a performance target.

-3.2 ESTIMATE INPUTS
+4.2 ESTIMATE INPUTS

-3.2.1 SCOPE DEFINITION
+4.2.1 SCOPE DEFINITION